HarshStack/Local-RAG-Ollama/README.md

 A fast, private, and fully–local Retrieval‑Augmented Generation (RAG) system built with:

-Ollama for local LLM inference
+-Ollama for local LLM inference.

-Sentence‑Transformers for lightning‑fast embeddings
+-Sentence‑Transformers for lightning‑fast embeddings

-FAISS for dense vector search
+-FAISS for dense vector search

 BM25 for keyword / exact‑match search